TZCRC/Lanner-CamPod/PowerSystem.md

 Unlike many other cameras, the Sony a7 series can be powered by a USB powerbank and cable.

 * The powerbank must be a "power delivery" (PD) model, capable of delivering at least 18W of power.
 Other powerbanks may seem work, but the internal battery and the external will be drained simultaneously and **the camera body can get very hot**.
+Testing is vital.
 * Test the USB cable from power bank to camera - not all cables are made equal (by a long shot), and you may find that a good _data_ cable doesn't provide enough wattage to run the camera.
 In contrast, the uGreen cables used for fieldwork were poor for data but had excellent power capacity.

 ### Nikon